Ford Corcel

-The Ford Corcel ("stallion" in Portuguese) is a family car which was sold by Ford do Brasil in Brazil, Chile, Uruguay, Paraguay and Venezuela.
+The Ford Corcel ("charger" or "steed" in Portuguese) is a family car which was sold by Ford do Brasil in Brazil, Chile, Uruguay, Paraguay and Venezuela.
 It was also assembled in Venezuela (along with the upscale Del Rey derivative).
 The French-influenced styling of the Corcel was unique to Brazil until late 1977.
 From this year, the redesigned Corcel II (as it was originally sold) bore a strong resemblance to the European Ford Escort and Ford Cortina of same era, but its Renault underpinnings remained the same.
 The Corcel was eventually replaced by the Del Rey, which was originally introduced as a better equipped version of the Corcel.

 Origins

 The Corcel's origins lay in the Renault 12.
 Willys-Overland's Brazilian operations included manufacturing the Renault Dauphine as the Willys Dauphine/Gordini/1093/Teimoso.
 Plans were underway to replace this outmoded range with a new car based on the upcoming Renault 12, internally referred to as "Project M".
 When Willys do Brasil was bought by Ford do Brasil in 1967, Ford inherited the project, meaning that the Corcel was actually presented nearly two years before the Renault 12.